 - Integrity, rigor, critical thinking, and self-reflection in research, scholarship, and education

 - Translation of knowledge into actions to improve population health and eliminate health disparities

 - Sustainable and equitable community partnerships

-- Inclusiveness, diversity, empathy and respect for others regardless of position or status.
+- Diversity and inclusiveness, empathy and respect for others regardless of position or status

 - Service to local communities while recognizing the value of a global perspective

-The Dornsife School of Public Health is located in the recently renovated Nesbitt Hall at the corner of 33rd St and Market Street, located at the heart of University City in Philadelphia, within easy access to Center City and blocks from the 30th street station.
+The Dornsife School of Public Health is located in Nesbitt Hall at the corner of 33rd and Market Streets, at the heart of University City in Philadelphia, with easy access to Center City and a few blocks from 30th Street Station.

 About Drexel University

 Drexel University is one of America's 15 largest private universities, with more than 9,000 employees and 23,000 students.
 Drexel's 15 colleges and schools offer over 200 degree programs in engineering, architecture, media arts design, business, law, medicine, nursing, public health, and more.

 Drexel University is known for its historic commitment to cooperative education and experiential learning.
 The University's goal to become "the most civically engaged university in America" drives its work with the City of Philadelphia and diverse community partners.